 A Guide to Lynchburg College Judicial Board Hearings

-A Lynchburg College judicial board hearing should be taken seriously because decisions important to you will be made there.
+A Lynchburg College judicial board hearing should be taken seriously because important decisions will be made there.
 However, a College hearing is just that - a hearing.
 It is not a court of law.
 During a hearing, participants sit at a conference table and provide information to the hearing panel about the incident being reviewed.
-Each person speaks for himself/herself.
+Each hearing participant speaks for himself/herself.

 This site is intended to help a charged student participate actively and fully in the hearing process.
 Topics addressed include:

 - Presentation of the Hearing Outcome